25-May-2017, 19:08 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Roger's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Roger, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-The disciplines which some children accept in a realistic spirit will never be happily accommodated by Roger, and he is always likely to test others' authority both parental and school to the limits.
-As he develops, this child needs gentle but firm containment, for his [...]
+As he grows he may be uncannily accurate in "sniffing out" the secrets of others especially those family "skeletons in the cupboard" which everyone is at pains to hide or may not even admit to themselves.
+And if Roger takes a sudden irrational dislike to a particular [...]
 III.
 The Characters in the Story

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future